JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/classification_pipeline.png" style="width:80%;"/>

-The classification models trained using Annotation Lab also contains the benchmarking information.
-It includes the confusion matrix in the training logs which is helpful in understanding the performance of the model and check if the model is underfitting or overfitting.
-The confusion matrix is also available on the models on the Models page, which is accessible by clicking on the benchmarking icon.
+The classification models trained using Annotation Lab also have attached benchmarking information.
+The training logs include the confusion matrix, helpful in understanding the performance of the model and in checking if the model is underfitting or overfitting.
+The confusion matrix is also available on the models tiles on the Models page, and  is accessible by clicking on the benchmarking icon.

 <img class="image image__shadow" src="https://user-images.githubusercontent.com/10126570/204807841-5202b1b8-60c0-4fd7-a504-46638c8e9611.gif" style="width:100%;"/>